Ms Ho, you work for the Taiwan FactCheck Center. What exactly do you do?

 We check the veracity of digital content, we highlight biased reporting, and we also keep tabs on images that go viral.
 In Taiwan, we have seen a massive increase in fake news in recent years.
 When this content spreads unchallenged, it can cause enormous damage.

 “Our social media has been flooded with misinformation”

 Taiwanese Digital Minister Audrey Tang recently said in an interview with the BBC that Taiwan is exposed to millions of cyberattacks every day.
 Why do digital attacks play a particularly big role in Taiwan?

 We are in the middle of an information war.
 Besides hacking and cyberattacks, our social media is also flooded with manipulated news and images.
-Disinformation is a threat all over the world, but in Taiwan the situation is very special because of its difficult relationship with China.
-We have been able to track that much of the disinformation is spread by Chinese actors.
+Disinformation is a threat all over the world, but in Taiwan the situation is unusual because of its difficult relationship with China.
+We have been able to track how much of the disinformation is spread by Chinese actors.
 The intention behind this is usually to divide society and to fuel distrust of the Taiwanese government with false information.

 Which types of misinformation are particularly widespread?

 After elections, alleged evidence of electoral fraud emerges.
 And during the Covid 19 pandemic, news circulated that the government was covering up the real causes of the pandemic.
 Fake news often targets minorities, for example the LGBTIQ community.
 But above all, we observe a real wave of misinformation every time events of global significance make headlines.

 Last year, there was the first big wave of disinformation after the Russian invasion of Ukraine.
 Suddenly, masses of pictures appeared that supposedly showed current war scenes, but which actually came from completely different contexts.
 The second wave occurred in early August when Nancy Pelosi visited Taiwan.
 Through numerous false reports, the rumour was spread that the Taiwanese government had paid millions of US dollars for Pelosi to come to Taiwan.